Reviewed Date: 06/24/2022

 (c) Nothing in this section shall be construed as to require a chance meeting of two (2) or more members of a public body to be considered a public meeting.
 No such chance meetings, informal assemblages, or electronic communication shall be used to decide or deliberate public business in circumvention of the spirit or requirements of this part.
 T.C.A. § 8-44-102.

 One must examine the topic of discussion as well as the purpose of a meeting to determine if a particular meeting or discussion between board members must be open to the public.
 For instance, if board members are discussing any matter that is pending before the board, the discussion must be held during an adequately noticed public meeting.
-If the board members are discussing personal matters or personal opinions on topics that will not come before the board for consideration, such discussions do not have to be open to the public.

 It is permissible for a governing body to have a “retreat” or a closed-door meeting during which the relations of council members are discussed or the functions of the board are addressed in general, as long as no matters of city business are discussed.
 However, when board members meet in private it is often difficult to keep them from talking about matters pending before the board.